Rohland/barky/README.md

 ##### Sumo Logic Configuration

 The example below will search Sumo Logic using the given query, and iterate over the result set.
 The time window searched is specified by `period`.

+The `triggers` define the set of rules that will trigger alerts.
+The first trigger that matches the value for the identifier will be selected and evaluated.
-The validators evaluate each row (the expression is evaluated as JavaScript).
+The trigger's rule expression is evaluated as JavaScript.

 For Sumo Logic queries, the default domain is `api.eu.sumologic.com` - however, this can be overridden using an environment variable called `sumo-domain`.